-Schumer, Roberts react to death of Justice Ruth Bader Ginsburg
+McConnell says Senate will move to confirm Ginsburg replacement

 “She has been a beacon of justice during her long and remarkable career,” former president Jimmy Carter wrote in a statement.
 “I was proud to have appointed her to the U.S. Court of Appeals in 1980.”

-“NY’s heart breaks with the passing of Justice Ruth Bader Ginsburg,” New York Gov. Andrew Cuomo wrote on Twitter.
+“NY’s heart breaks with the passing of Justice Ruth Bader Ginsburg,” New York Gov. Andrew M. Cuomo wrote on Twitter.
 “During her extraordinary career, this Brooklyn native broke barriers & the letters RBG took on new meaning—as battle cry & inspiration.
 Her legal mind & dedication to justice leave an indelible mark on America.”

 “We have lost a giant among us.
 A trailblazer.
 And a champion of equality and justice,” California Gov. Gavin Newsom wrote on Twitter.
 “Our hearts ache tonight.
 Let us honor her memory by preserving the very ideals she fought so tirelessly for.”